 *ad/anzeige | in friendly collaboration with Master and More

-What are you studying and how did you decide on it?
+Which field did you graduate in and how did you decide on it?

-What made you decide to go back to uni?
+What made you decide on going back to uni?

 When I finished my bachelor’s degree I knew I needed a break.
-Not only did I want to gain some valuable work experience, I also needed to escape the academic sphere of my studies and immerse myself in something new.
+Not only did I want to gain some valuable work experience, but I also needed to escape the academic sphere and immerse myself in something new.
 So I started working full-time for a year.
-After a couple of months, however, I realized that I actually missed university and felt as if I was lacking full closure in my studies.
-I always knew I wanted to do a masters so when I decided to quit my job and go full-time with my freelance work and blog I considered it the perfect timing to also go back to university.
+After a year, however, my freelance work and social media started to pick up pace and I decided to take the leap and pursue my dream.
+When I did that, I also realized that it was the perfect timing to also go back to university.

 Was it hard for you to go back to Uni after the year off?

 Actually, not at all.
-At the beginning of the semester I was really excited about starting.
-Also, I made sure to stick to a university schedule that would not stress me out too much.
-As I didn’t go back to university full-time but decided to do it as a side-project to my actual work, it did take out a lot of pressure for me.
+At the beginning of the semester, I was really excited about starting again.
+I made sure to stick to a university schedule that would not stress me out too much.
+I didn’t go back to university full-time at first but decided to do it as a side-project to my actual work.
+And that took away a lot of pressure for me.
 I signed up for classes on only two days of the week to make sure I wasn’t exaggerating my workload and stressing out myself.

 In addition to that, I signed up for a language course at university in order to finally approach this challenge and learn the basics of French.
-I must admit, though, that I really like the courses I selected for my first semester back and this way made the whole experience a lot more fun for myself.
+So basically, I simply went back in very slowly.
+I made sure that my University experience was fun and interesting to me and tried not to put too much pressure on myself.

 When and how do you plan to use your degree?

 Honestly, no idea.
-I am studying English and American studies and to be frank I think that this degree is more something that will benefit me personally, rather than help me find a job in Austria.
-The humanities are a touch choice if you want to have a career in the field and working in the field I am now I wouldn’t need to finish my masters.
+I am studying English and American studies and to be frank, I think that this degree is more something that will benefit me personally, rather than help me find a job in Austria.
+The humanities are a tough choice if you want to have a career and earn a lot of money – I am sure everyone will tell you that.
+But I am also a firm believer that nothing you learn ever is a waste of time.
+Who knows what possibilities may come from me doing this course.
 I am simply doing it for myself, to be proud of my accomplishments and to broaden my horizon.
-I know this is a very privileged position to be in, however, I also have a few other plans up my sleeve.
+I know this is a very privileged position to be in.
+However, I also have a few other plans up my sleeve.
 Just in case.